Topological insulators and K-theory: KQ-theory

 \subsection{Baum--Connes Isomorphism}

-In \cite{K09}, Kitaev mentioned the real Baum--Connes conjecture \cite{BK04}, which is true for the abelian free group $\Gamma = \mathbb{Z}^d$, i.e., the translational symmetry of a crystal, so we call it the Baum--Connes isomorphism in this paper.
+In \cite{K09}, Kitaev mentioned the real Baum--Connes conjecture \cite{BK04}, which is true for the abelian free group $\Gamma = \mathbb{Z}^d$, i.e., the translational symmetry group, so we call it the Baum--Connes isomorphism in this paper.
 The assembly map was used to understand and calculate the KO-theory of $\mathbb{T}^d$ in \cite{K09}.
-In this subsection we clarify the Baum--Connes isomorphism in KR-theory.
+In this subsection we briefly review the Baum--Connes isomorphism for $\Gamma = \mathbb{Z}^d$, which will be useful for the bulk-boundary correspondence in a later section.